 Anyone that has ever looked at local crime statistics has probably had the same initial reaction: “wow this neighbourhood has become so violent, I can’t ever leave the house again!”
 But a good data scientist understands priors, which is to say that it probably has more to do with the fact that there’s a huge number of people walking around, and even a small amount of criminal behavior would logically result in a small bit of crime anywhere.
-Therefore the question shifts: Considering that there’s some crime everywhere, how much relative crime exists in each area?
+Therefore the question shifts: Considering that there’s some crime everywhere, are there more insert crime type here in my neighbourhood than in the rest of London?
 Let’s explore that!

 (private 4th wall breaking note: with this exercise I also am trying something new.
 I first heard from Jenny and Hilary the myth of “the perfect analyst”, ie when one shares blogposts like this one, it can be a bit intimidating to junior data scientists in that they feel their experience using R is much more… iterative… to be kind.
 Therefore I have filmed my experience in creating this blog post in two videos, showing all my ugly mistakes, dead ends, google searching and everything!
 It’s a bit embarassing, but I think important.
 You can find them here and here.
 Please be nice! )

 Getting the data:

 The UK has excellent data reporting services, including https://data.police.uk/ from which we will obtain our data.
 After a bit of iterating, I think the data we need is in the Metropolitan Police Service, and I am downloading the latest data, a years worth.
 I am only “Including crime data” because that’s all we are interested in for now.
 I have downloaded these files into a local folder called